Pan Am Flight Academy: History

-In 1980, Pan American World Airways' International Flight Academy opened for business in a new building located at the Miami International Airport (MIA).
+In the early 1980s, Pan American World Airways' International Flight Academy opened for business in a new building located at the Miami International Airport (MIA).
 This training division operated until the airline closed on December 4, 1991.
 Under the terms of the airline bankruptcy, the training academy was permitted to remain open independently in 1992 under its current name, Pan Am International Flight Academy.
 The company began operations by using the flight simulator of the former airline at the same campus location.

 In 2006, American Capital Strategies invested $58 million in Pan Am.
 Pan Am International Flight Academy, based out of Miami International Airport, has trained a substantial number of students from India.
+The flight academies Career Pilot Development (CPD) created a new training program for military veterans in 2006.

 In 2010, Pan Am International Flight Academy purchased Miami-based Aeroservice Aviation Center, LLC, located only a few blocks away.
 Under the terms of this agreement, Pan Am purchased all of Aeroservice's training and simulator assets, adding significantly to Pan Am's Miami training capabilities, classrooms, and campus size.

-On July 30, 2013, ANA Holdings, the holding company of All Nippon Airways, announced they will acquire Pan Am Holdings, including Pan Am International Flight Academy.
+On July 30, 2013, ANA Holdings, the holding company of All Nippon Airways, announced they would acquire Pan Am Holdings, including Pan Am International Flight Academy.
+ANA sold Pan Am to private investors in 2020 who renamed the company Pan Am Flight Academy.